* * * SPOILER WARNING * * *

 Gage found her before she found him.
 “What the fuck are you doin’ here?”

-That’s what passed for warm a welcome from her second-in-command.
+That’s what passed for a warm welcome from her second-in-command.
 She turned around and met his eye.
 Just the one, because he wore a stupid-ass eyepatch that he didn’t really need but thought made him look mean or some shit.

 She twirled Granny’s Kiss, her rocket-powered baseball bat, and placed the end of it against the welded bars of his armored chest.
 “Looking for you.”